-- 6 mushrooms sliced, baby portabella
+- 6 mushrooms, sliced, baby portabella

-- 6 eggs lightly beaten
+- 6 eggs, lightly beaten

 - 1 cup shredded jack cheese

-Preheat the oven to 375 degrees.
+- Preheat the oven to 375 degrees.

-Heat a cast iron skillet to medium (or medium-high) heat and add the chopped bacon.
+- Heat a cast iron skillet to medium (or medium-high) heat and add the chopped bacon.
 Allow bacon to cook until browned and crispy, about 3 to 5 minutes.

-Add the sliced mushrooms and sauté until mushrooms are softened and browned, about 5 minutes.
+- Add the sliced mushrooms and sauté until mushrooms are softened and browned, about 5 minutes.
 In a bowl, lightly beat or whisk the eggs and mix in the shredded cheese.

-Pour the egg/cheese mixture into the cast iron skillet.
+- Pour the egg/cheese mixture into the cast iron skillet.
 Place the cast iron skillet into the oven and bake 12 – 15 minutes until egg is cooked all the way through but still moist.

 *Applewood smoked bacon has a lot of flavor.
 If you use regular bacon, I’d suggest adding spices (such as paprika, onion powder, salt and pepper) and fresh garlic to the frittata.